redhat-ai-dev/ai-lab-template/documentation/app/rag/index.md

     You can choose between GitHub and GitLab as your desired Source Code Management (SCM) platform, and the template fields will update accordingly!

-This template provides the option to supply your own model and model server.
-By utilizing this option you will need to ensure that the models support Text Generation tasks.
+With this template, you can supply your own model and model server.
+By utilizing this option, ensure that you provide models that support Text Generation tasks.

 ## **Deployable Application**

-This AI Software Template will create a web application that utilizes the [ibm-granite/granite-3.1-8b-instruct](https://huggingface.co/ibm-granite/granite-3.1-8b-instruct) model to generate text reponses based on user prompts.
+This AI Software Template creates a web application that utilizes the [ibm-granite/granite-3.1-8b-instruct](https://huggingface.co/ibm-granite/granite-3.1-8b-instruct) model to generate text reponses based on user prompts.
 To access this model you will have a choice between 2 separate inference servers:

 !!! info